codewithayuu/Ubuntu-awesome-zsh/README.md

-# ⚡ Ayush's Zsh Environment
+# ⚡ My's Zsh Environment

 A blazing fast and minimal Zsh setup powered by ⚡ **Zinit**, 🚀 **Starship**, 🔍 **fzf**, 🧠 **Autosuggestions**, 🖌️ **Syntax Highlighting**, and more.